OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 **Exercise 2: Build an ASP.net application to receive incoming notifications from Github service and post them as connector card messages in Office 365 groups**
 ------------------------------------------------------------------------

 1. Start Visual Studio 2015 and select **New>Project**.
-Select the ASP.net Web application template.
+Under Templates for Visual C#, select **Web** and select the **ASP.net Web application** template.
 Provide a project name.
-Select **empty** for the ASP.net type and select the Web API checkbox.
+Select **empty** for the ASP.net template type and select the **Web API** checkbox.
+On the right, look under Microsoft Azure and uncheck the **Host in the Cloud** checkbox.
 This will pull down the necessary nugets for you.

-2. Right-click on the project, select **Add>Connected Service**.
-Select ASP.net on the left side of the dialog box and select the ASP.net Webhooks.
-Click the **Configure** button.
-This will generate code into your project, so you can host and receive webhooks.
+2. Click on **Tools>Extensions and Updates** in Visual Studio, select Online on left and in the search box, search for ASP.NET Webhooks Connected Service.
+If you do not have ASP.Net WebhHooks Connected Services installed, follow the steps to download and install it.
+Now right-click on the Visual Studio project, select **Add>Connected Service**.
+Select ASP.Net on the left, select **ASP.net WebHooks** click configure.
+OThis will generate code into your project, so you can host and receive webhooks.

 3. Select Github in the **Enable incoming webhooks** dialog box.
 Provide a secret for your GitHub application.
 Let's generate a new secret.
 Go to sha1-online.com and generate a new SHA key.
 Copy this key into your clipboard and also save it in Notepad temporarily.
 Paste this secret into Github text box in Visual Studio.